kaustabpal/kaustabpal.github.io/_posts/RL/2020-07-11-reinforcement_learning.md

 ### Solution for limitation 1

 To solve the problem of a constantly changing target we use another Q-network called Q-target to calculate the target values.
-As the agent interacts with the environment it uses the main Q-network to select the actions.
+As the agent interacts with the environment, it uses the main Q-network to select the actions.
 After every episode the main Q-network's weights are updated by gradient descent $$(target - Q(\text{current\_state}))^2$$, where the $$target$$ is calculated from the Q-target network.
 The Q-target network is updated to the weights of the constantly updated main Q-network after long intervals to give the main Q-network time to converge to a target.
 The interval after which the Q-target network is updated is another hyperparameter that needs to be adjusted.

 Another way we can update the Q-target network is through soft-updates.
 Here everytime we update the Q-network, we update the weights of the Q-target slightly towards the weight of the main Q-network.
 It can be represented as
 ``` python